 Students employed through the Federal Work Study program must be paid for all hours worked.
 The rate of pay begins at the State of Missouri's minimum wage.
 Pay dates occur every other Friday, unless the date falls on a holiday or school break, in which case the pay date will be the day immediately preceding the scheduled holiday or break.
 Supervisors will discuss the dates timesheets are due after you are hired.

 Students can view job descriptions in the student employment services office on campus.

-Students are allowed to work during the summer session without being enrolled in the summer session provided they are enrolled for the subsequent fall semester and have met all other eligibility requirements for FWS.
+Students may work during the summer session as long as they are enrolled in eligible coursework at MCC and have met all other eligibility requirements for FWS.